Praise for Unfixed

 I cannot recommend this serialized memoir enough.
 Here’s why.
 Guess who else pull up seats at this tea party?
 Honesty.
 Deep reflection.
 Mercy.
 Stunning prose.
 Kimberly’s story is gripping in itself.
 But/And so is the writing.
 I particularly love a writer whose work calls me to an empty page.
 I don’t quite know how to put it in words, other than it’s like a conversation I want to be part of through my own writing. - Holly Starley, freelancer, editor

 Kimberly’s recounting of her childhood is so alive and raw.
 She writes about her parents’ crazy choices with the open, judgment-free perception of a child while infusing it with the wisdom and facile language of a woman who’s lived a full life.
-This memoir is personal and intimate, but it also provides a window into American life in the 1970s when so much was being questioned about marriage and family and sexuality. - Ben Wakeman, author, producer, musician
+This memoir is personal and intimate, but it also provides a window into American life in the 1970s when so much was being questioned about marriage and family and sexuality. - Ben Wakeman, author The Memory of My Shadow

 This story has all the makings of a limited series.
 It has perfect A and B storylines, two mysteries running in parallel timelines, two layered characters with two hearts both in deep conflict with themselves, both fueling the engines for the overall story—yearning curiosity versus fear/delight at what one discovers about one's parentage.
-It's so Noah Hawley meets folk mystery. - Alisa Kennedy Jones, TV writer/author
+It's so Noah Hawley meets folk mystery. - Alisa Kennedy Jones, publisher, author Gotham Girl, Interrupted

 Chilling.
 Horror.
 Kimberly’s words are so powerful, I felt as if I were going through the experience with her. - Sara Davidson, NYT best-selling author